6 Creating automatic analysis pipelines

 )

 It probably won’t run though.
 That’s because targets doesn’t know about the packages that you need for the pipeline.
-To add it, we need to go to the tar_option_set() section of the _targets.R file and replace the packages = c("tibble") with all the packages we use.
-Instead of typing each package out, we can paste them directly into the script using code, since we already track the packages in the DESCRIPTION file.
-To access the dependencies, we can use this function:
+To add it, we need to go to the tar_option_set() section of the _targets.R file and add to the packages = c("tibble") code with the packages we use that aren’t explicitly called via :: (e.g. |>).
+For now, we only need to add "dplyr" to the packages argument.

 We can now put this code in the packages argument of tar_option_set() in the _targets.R file:

-Try running targets again with either targets::tar_make() or the Palette (, then type “targets run”).
+Try running targets again with either targets::tar_make() or the Palette (Ctrl-Shift-P, then type “targets run”).
 It should run through!
 We also see that a new folder has been created called _targets/.
 Inside this folder it will keep all of the output from running the code.
 It comes with i’s own .gitignore file so that you don’t track all the files inside, since they aren’t necessary.
 Only the _targets/meta/meta is needed to include in Git.

 We can visualize our individual pipeline targets that we track through tar_target() now too, which can be useful as you add more and more targets.
 We will (likely) need to install an extra package (done automatically):